 This one should go without saying, and I think to some extent it does.
 At the point of being hired as a kitchen manager, a culinary professional should understand the kind of hours required to do the job.
 Be careful of managers, especially new managers, who get their first crack at putting a schedule together and load up on staff to get themselves some extra time off.
 Remind them, if you must, that the responsibilities of management far outweigh the perks.

-Ready to find out more about the BS – Culinary Arts & Food Service Management, BS – Hospitality Management, or MBA – Hospitality Management?
-Complete the Request Info form, call 855-JWU-1881, or [email protected].
+Ready to find out more about the BS – Culinary Arts & Food Service Management, BS – Hospitality Management, or MBA – Hospitality?
+For more information, complete the Request Info form, call 855-JWU-1881 or email [email protected].